kennethbunker/kennethbunker.github.io/index.md

 You can find a short list of my most recent publications below (for abstracts, plus download and data links, click [here](https://kennethbunker.github.io/blog.html)):

 * 2020\.
+“A two-stage model to forecast elections in new democracies” *International Journal of Forecasting*.
+(Forthcoming).

+* 2020\.
 “Coalitional presidentialism in comparative perspective: Minority presidents in multiparty systems, by Paul Chaisty, Nic Cheeseman, and Timothy J. Power.” *Party Politics*.
 (Forthcoming).

 * 2019\.
 “Why do parties cooperate in presidentialism?
 Electoral and government coalition formation in Latin America.” *Revista de Estudios Políticos* 186(4): 171-199. [doi](https://doi.org/10.18042/cepc/rep.186.06).